mobbr/mobbr-api-v1/specifications/README.md

 </p>

 <p>
-    When used together with button- and / or page-scripts, cascading-rules apply, see below.
+    When used together with page-scripts, cascading-rules apply, see below.
 </p>

 <p>